 We maintain a comprehensive quality assurance system.
 Using a variety of methods from conducting rigorous simulations during the circuit design process to evaluating supplier performance at various stages of our products' manufacturing process, we seek to bring about improvements and achieve customer satisfaction.
 In addition to monitoring customer satisfaction through regular reviews, we implement extensive supplier quality controls so that the products we outsource achieve our high standards.
-Prior to engaging a third-party as our supplier, we perform a series of audits on their operations, and upon engagement, we hold frequent quality assurance meetings with suppliers, evaluating such factors as product quality, production costs, technological sophistication and timely delivery.
+Prior to engaging a third party as our supplier, we perform a series of audits on their operations, and upon engagement, we hold frequent quality assurance meetings with our suppliers to evaluate such factors as product quality, production costs, technological sophistication and timely delivery.

-In November 2002, we received ISO 9001:2000 certification which was renewed in February 2005 and will expire in January 2008.
-In addition, in March 2007, we received IECQ QC 080000 certification which will expire in 2010.
+In November 2002, we received ISO 9001:2000 certification which was renewed in February 2008 and will expire in February 2011.
+In February 2006, we received ISO 14001 certification which was renewed in March 2008 and will expire in 2009.
+In addition, in March 2007, we received IECQ QC 080000 and OHSAS 18001 certifications which will expire in 2010.